The Four Possible Causes for Lack of Tooth Display

 Decreased lip mobility

 Sometimes it is the ability of the upper lip to move that can affect tooth display.
-The average mobility from rest position to a full smile is 6 – 8mm in most patients.
-One thing you need to pay attention to during this evaluation is making sure to get a “spontaneous” smile and not a “forced” smile; there has been research that shows that there is a significant difference in these mobility measurements.
-A great way to see a patient's natural animation is to watch their mouth while you’re having a conversation with them.
+The average mobility from rest position to a full smile is 6–8mm in most patients.
+One thing you need to pay attention to during this evaluation is making sure to get a spontaneous smile and not a forced one; research shows there is a significant difference in these mobility measurements.
+A great way to see a patient’s natural animation is to watch their mouth while you’re having a conversation with them.

 Retroclined teeth